laparda14/gimhookTesting/sdk/README.md

 # How do I use it?

+(Remember: This is only officially supported on linux; other platforms might not work, and I'm not able to test this on other platforms so I can't properly fix it if it's broken on another platform)

 First of all, you need Node.js installed.
 Install Node.js if you don't already have it.

 Then, create a new directory and run `npm init gimhook@latest` inside of it to bootstrap a new mod.